Army MOS 18x: Your Fast Track to Special Forces

 Communications Sergeant (MOS 18E)

-Communications Sergeants are vital for maintaining contact between team members and higher command.
-In this role, you’ll:
+Communications Sergeants play a crucial role in maintaining communication between team members and higher headquarters.

-• Establish secure communication networks in remote areas
+• Establish secure communication channels in remote regions

-• Train team members and partner forces in communication procedures
+• Train team members and partner forces on communication protocols

-• Assist in intelligence gathering through signal interception
+• Assist in intelligence collection through signal interception

 Intelligence Sergeant (MOS 18F)

-As an Intelligence Sergeant, you’ll be the team’s expert on gathering and analyzing information.
-Your responsibilities include:
+As an Intelligence Sergeant, you will be the team’s specialist in collecting and analyzing intelligence.

-• Collecting and interpreting intelligence from various sources
+• Gathering and interpreting intelligence from multiple sources

-• Training team members and partner forces in intelligence gathering techniques
+• Training team members and partner forces in intelligence acquisition techniques

-• Assisting in mission planning based on intelligence findings
+• Supporting mission planning based on intelligence insights

 Career Progression and Opportunities